-Sadly, the number of coronavirus cases continues to rise in the Netherlands.
-We understand that as an expectant mother you will have many questions.
+We understand that as an expectant mother you will have many questions about the coronavirus.
 We will try to answer some of those questions on this page.

 De Kraamvogel will continue to provide maternity care and to assist during deliveries.
 However, we will not allow maternity nurses with coronavirus symptoms to work.
 It may therefore be necessary to implement a 'peak policy' in some regions.
 The available maternity nurses will then be shared as well as possible across the families requiring maternity care.